-The primary purpose of this study is to explore the impact of resilience and key demographics on the transformational leadership behaviors demonstrated by sales professionals operating on the frontlines of their respective organizations.
+The purpose of this study was to explore the impact of resilience and key demographics on the transformational leadership behaviors demonstrated by sales professionals operating on the frontlines of their respective organizations.

-The sample consisted of 197 participants from a previously recruited, computer-randomized group of approximately 2250 full- or part-time sales professionals who are employed and live in the United States and represent a panel of research participants obtained from MarketTools.
-Respondents completed the Leadership Practices Inventory, the Personal Resilience Questionnaire (Conner, 1993), and provided demographic information.
-The typical respondent was male (55%), Caucasian (85%), with nearly 13 years of work experience and almost seven years in their current position.
-A little more than one-third were high school graduates and a little less than one-third were college graduates; most made under $40,000 annually (64%).
-Approximately 26 different industries with sales professionals were represented in this study.
-Internal reliability for the LPI in this study were strong: Modeling (.77), Inspiring (.87), Challenging (.83), Enabling (.76), Encouraging (.86), and overall (.96; labeled Transformational Leadership).
+The sample consisted of a previously recruited, computer-randomized group of approximately 2250 full- or part-time sales professionals who are employed and live in the United States and represent a panel of research participants obtained from MarketTools, a market research firm.
+A total of 197 of the 295 respondents who responded were frontline sales professionals; completing the Leadership Practices Inventory, the Personal Resilience Questionnaire (Connor, 1993) and providing demographic information.
+The typical respondent was male (55%), Caucasian (85%), with about 13 years of industry experience and 7 years with their current employer, about one-third possessed a college degree and another third a high school diploma, about one-third were employed in retail sales, and 78 percent reported a base salary of $49,999 or less.
+Internal reliabilities of the LPI in this study were: .77 Model, .87 Inspire, .83 Challenge, .76 Enable, .86 Encourage, and .96 Transformational Leadership (all five scales combined).

 The leadership practice of Enable was reported as the most frequently practiced, followed by Model and Encourage, and then Challenge and Inspire.
 This rank order is similar with the Kouzes Posner normative database findings.